CatLoves/DIY_Deep_Learning/README.md

 # Development plan

+- [ ] 2022-6-2 to 2022-6-8: output the fisrt version V0.0.1 which support network of liner layers, cupy acceleration,  pdoc documentation
+- [x] 2022-5-26 to 2022-6-1: get familar with existing reference frameworks
 - [x] 2022-5-23 to 2022-5-25: conduct a survey on existing open-source deep learning frameworks
 - [x] 2022-5-22: initial readme.md including: Why should we DIY deep learning and Features and principles of this package